-FunGEn (Functional Game Engine) is a BSD-licensed, cross-platform, OpenGL/GLUT-based, imperative game engine/framework written in Haskell.
-With very few dependencies and two example games, it’s one of the easiest ways to get started with Haskell game development.
+FunGEn (Functional Game Engine) is a BSD-licensed, cross-platform, OpenGL/GLUT-based, non-FRP game engine/framework written in Haskell.
+Created by Andre Furtado in 2002, it's the oldest Haskell game engine, and with very few dependencies and two example games, it's one of the easiest ways to get started with Haskell game development.
 It provides:

-Andre Furtado created FunGEn and I (Simon Michael) maintain it sporadically.
-If you’d like to take it and run with it, or co-maintain, let’s chat!
-I’m
+I (Simon Michael) provide basic maintenance for this package.
+If you'd like to take it and run with it, or co-maintain, contact me.
+I'm

 Haskell wiki OpenGL tutorial